Jpaiva1/logitech/README.md

 Logitech G HUB habitually will enter a loading loop.
 For what reason who knows.
-This powershell script is designed to stop all realated G HUB services and programs then restarts them in proper order for G HUB to load.
+This powershell script is designed to stop all related G HUB services and programs then restarts them in proper order for G HUB to load.